sal55/langs/bcc.md

 * The bcc64.c example is an OS-neutral version, builds on Windows or Linux.
 On Linux, -e, -s and -c options can be used to generate .i (preprocessed), .asm and .obj files per input module.
 Windows is needed for .exe output.

 * Not written in C, but in my own systems language.
 Versions of that can target C, and that is how the C 'rendering' is created.
-True source comprise about 25 non-library modules (they are listed in bcc64.c).
+True sources comprise about 25 non-library modules (they are listed in bcc64.c).

 ### Main Omissions